polychromatics/SO-CHIC_D2.2/README.md

-# Refurbishment and ballast reports for report Deliverable 2.2 of the [SO-CHIC project](http://www.sochic-h2020.eu/):**
+# [SO-CHIC project](http://www.sochic-h2020.eu/): Refurbishment and ballast reports for inclusion into deliverable 2.2: **

 ## Prepare and ballast gliders in readiness for deployment - internal reports and packing documents